TeresaMartinezFernandez/node-multiplication-table/README.md

 # Information

-This is my first app multiplication table made with node
+This is my first app multiplication table made with node.
+Remember to do npm install to get node-modules folder.

 ```
 Options: